 For common types of noise, including dephasing, depolarizing, and amplitude damping, substantial fidelity improvements are attained compared to the best single-path strategy.
-This is demonstrated for up to four identical channels (Fig.~\ref{fig:identical_detprob_micro} and Sec.~\ref{sec:identical_chs_micro}), two nonidentical channels (Fig.~\ref{fig:two_ineq_channels} and Sec.~\ref{subsec:non_identical_chs_2}), and three nonidentical channels (Fig.~\ref{fig:three_ineq_channels} and Sec.~\ref{subsec:non_identical_chs_3}).
-Even when the path DOF is itself noisy (App.~\ref{app:noise_path_dof}), meaningful mitigation can still be achieved: the \textit{probabilistic} variant of the protocol is more robust to the path DOF noise, and the deterministic variant is advantageous when the path DOF noise does not exceed the noise acting on individual paths.
+This is demonstrated for up to four identical channels (Fig.~\ref{fig:identical_detprob_micro} and Sec.~\ref{sec:identical_chs_micro}), two nonidentical channels (Fig.~\ref{fig:two_ineq_channels} and Sec.~\ref{subsec:non_identical_chs_2}), and three nonidentical channels (Fig.~\ref{fig:three_ineq_channels} and Sec.~\ref{subsec:non_identical_chs_3}). {\done We find the deterministic variant of our protocol is advantageous only above a vacuum coherence threshold that depends on the noise type, while the probabilistic variant offers an advantage as long as vacuum coherence exists.} Even when the path DOF is itself noisy (App.~\ref{app:noise_path_dof}), meaningful mitigation can still be achieved: the probabilistic variant of the protocol is more robust to the path DOF noise, and the deterministic variant is advantageous when the path DOF noise does not exceed the noise acting on individual paths.

 \textit{Multiple nodes} -- In the more general situation, the network includes additional nodes that can serve as intermediate hops or relays between Alice and Bob (Fig.~\ref{fig:vqo_multi_node}, Protocol~\ref{table:multi_node_protocol_summary} and Sec.~\ref{sec:multi_node_protocol_desc}).
 Paths are split and recombined at stages delimited by Alice, Bob, and intermediate nodes, producing nested superpositions across the network.
 Each node in the network may prepare and manipulate the path superposition, allowing us to dynamically select and coherently combine multiple paths at different stages.